Recent Posts

 1/28/2025 (Permalink)

+A snowstorm blankets the trees and grounds in white.
 We respond to storm damage emergencies 24/7 in Lane County.

 Our local Lane County teams respond to storm damage emergencies often during the winter.
 Winter snowstorms in Pleasant Hill can lead to various types of property damage, leaving homeowners with costly repairs.
 Heavy snow accumulation on roofs is a common issue.
 The weight can cause structural damage or even roof collapse if not cleared.
 Additionally, ice dams can form when melting snow refreezes at the roof’s edge, leading to water intrusion and leaks.